MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Conclusion and Future Work

 \section{Conclusion and Future Work}

 An heterogeneous marsupial robotics system uses different types of robots to expand their operation envelope, leveraging the unique strengths of each robot.
-This paper introduces the planner \approach{}, a novel algorithm for optimal path planning in autonomous marsupial systems.
+This paper introduces the planner \approach{}, a novel algorithm for optimal path planning with autonomous tethered marsupial robotic systems.
 The method computes efficient paths online for specific parameter settings. \approach{} incorporates a visibility module, PVA, to avoid a time-consuming brute-force approach.
 This module identifies a discrete set of feasible take-off points after computing maximal visible intervals in the take-off line within a vertical plane.
 We have demonstrated the effectiveness of \approach{} in both random and realistic scenarios, with experimental results showing that \approach{} outperforms a competitive path planning baseline based on RRT* in terms of both total path length and execution time.
 An open-source implementation of both \approach{} and the baseline is available online~\footnote{\url{https://github.com/etsi-galgo/maspa}}.

-As future work, we anticipate several potential extensions for \approach{}, which we discuss in the following:
+As future work, we anticipate several potential extensions for \approach{}, which we discuss below:

-\begin{itemize} \item {\it 3D Visibility Area for Taut Tethers:} Compute the area in the take-off plane $\pi_{top}$ of feasible \pLvisible{} points.
-Specifically, determine the exact locus on the plane of points from which the target $T$ can be reached with a taut tether of length at most $L$.
+\begin{itemize} \item {\it 3D Visibility Area for Taut Tethers:} Compute the region of feasible \pLvisible{} points in the take-off plane $\pi_{top}$ .
+Specifically, determine the exact locus of points on the plane from which the target $T$ can be reached with a taut tether of length at most $L$.
+Note that this region is, in general, not connected.